 Another intriguing head-scratcher from Ben Wheatley that lives in its own world.
 This B&W oddity is set in the English Civil War, where three soldiers and an alchemist

 escape the madness to seek an alehouse.
-But sorcery is afoot, and, after eating some mushrooms, they find themselves slaves for a strange Irish sorceror who is pulled into
+But sorcery is afoot, and, after eating some mushrooms, they find themselves slaves for a strange Irish sorcerer who is pulled into

 the visible world via ropes and who promptly forces them to seek treasures in the field.
 The banter between the soldiers is part elegant old English, part bawdy silliness,